feklistoff/PixelSum/README.md

 **What changes to the code and the API need to be made if buffer dimensions can be >= 4096 x 4096?
 Also, what would happen if instead of 8 bits per pixel we have 16 bits per pixel?**

 Currently our data structure can hold values up to 4096 * 4096 * 255 = 4 278 190 080.
 If buffer dimensions will be > 4096 x 4096 it is necessary to change the data type of our integral image.
-Current implementation uses unsigned int.
-Therefore, we'd have to use a wider data type (for ex. unsigned long long int with max 18 446 744 073 709 551 615).
-In case of 16 bits per pixel the idea would be the same - use wider data type (for ex. unsigned short int that can hold values up to 65535).
+Current implementation uses `unsigned int`.
+Therefore, we'd have to use a wider data type (for ex. `unsigned long long int` with max 18 446 744 073 709 551 615).
+In case of 16 bits per pixel the idea would be the same - use wider data type (for ex. `unsigned short int` that can hold values up to 65535).

 **What would change if we needed to find the maximum value inside the search window (instead of the sum or average)?**